NicelyCla/Pytorch-Siamese-Net-Meta-Learning/README.md

 **Complete results:**

-- ***Distance Test Accuracy (triplet):*** Given an anchor, positive and negative, this test is based on how many times the distance between anchor and positive is less than the
+- ***Distance Test Accuracy (triplet):*** Given an anchor, positive and negative, this test is based on how many times the distance between anchor and positive is less than the distance between anchor and negative.

-distance between anchor and negative. ￿  ***Binary Test Accuracy:*** Given a pair of images, this test measures how many times it was correctly predicted whether the images belong to the same class or not. ￿  ***Mean Few Shot Accuracy:*** Given a pair of images from a subset excluded during the training phase, this test measures how many times it was correctly predicted
+- ***Binary Test Accuracy:*** Given a pair of images, this test measures how many times it was correctly predicted whether the images belong to the same class or not.
+- ***Mean Few Shot Accuracy:*** Given a pair of images from a subset excluded during the training phase, this test measures how many times it was correctly predicted.

 whether the images belong to the same class or not.